-b.
+c.
 Increases in the Cost of Raw Materials

 The cost of raw materials represents a significant component of Aecon's operating expenses.
 As contractors are not always able to pass such risks on to their customers, unexpected increases in the cost of raw materials may negatively impact the Company's results.
-Inflation on the cost of raw materials, increased demand for raw materials used in construction, such as metals, cement, and wood products, resulting in periodic supply shortages as well as inflation as well as supply chain disruptions has contributed to an increase in raw material prices with upstream impacts through global supply chains.
+Inflation on the cost of raw materials, increased demand for raw materials used in construction, such as metals, cement and wood products, resulting in periodic supply shortages as well as inflation as well as supply chain disruptions has contributed to an increase in raw material prices with upstream impacts through global supply chains.
 Tariffs on raw materials between nations may also impact the cost of raw materials from time to time.
 Unanticipated fluctuations in the costs of raw materials and periodic supply shortages may add a significant risk to many vendors and subcontractors, some of whom may respond by no longer guaranteeing price or availability on long-term contracts, which in turn increases the risk for contractors who are not always able to pass this risk on to their customers.
+Although Aecon attempts to mitigate these risks through contractual means or purchasing approaches, there is no guarantee that increases to input costs will not negatively impact Aecon's future earnings and financial position.

-c.
+d.
 Resources and Commodities Sector

 Delays, scope reductions and/or cancellations in previously announced or anticipated projects in the resources and commodities sector could be impacted by a variety of factors.
-General factors include but are not limited to: the prices of oil, natural gas, and other commodities; market volatility; the impact of global economic conditions affecting demand or the worldwide financial markets; cost overruns on announced projects; efforts by owners to contractually shift risk for cost overruns to contractors; fluctuations in the availability of skilled labour; lack of sufficient governmental investment or infrastructure to support growth; the introduction or repeal of climate change or environmentally-focused legislation (such as a carbon tax); negative perception of the oil sands and gas industry and related potential environmental impact; the need for consent from or consultation with Indigenous peoples impacted by proposed projects; and a shortage of sufficient pipeline and/or transportation infrastructure to transport production to major markets.
+General factors include but are not limited to: the prices of oil, natural gas and other commodities; market volatility; the impact of global economic conditions affecting demand or the worldwide financial markets; cost overruns on announced projects; efforts by owners to contractually shift risk for cost overruns to contractors; fluctuations in the availability of skilled labour; lack of sufficient governmental investment or infrastructure to support growth; the introduction or repeal of climate change or environmentally-focused legislation (such as a carbon tax); negative perception of the oil sands and gas industry and related potential environmental impact; the need for consent from or consultation with Indigenous peoples impacted by proposed projects; and a shortage of sufficient pipeline and/or transportation infrastructure to transport production to major markets.

-The prices of oil, natural gas and other commodities are determined based on world demand, supply, production, speculative activities, and other factors, all of which are beyond the control of the Company.
+The prices of oil, natural gas and other commodities are determined based on world demand, supply, production, speculative activities and other factors, all of which are beyond the control of the Company.
 Investment decisions by some of Aecon's clients are dependent on the clients' outlook on long-term commodity prices.
 If that outlook is unfavourable it may cause delay, reduction or cancellation of current and future projects, including pipeline projects.
 A material reduction in oil and gas development, commodity mining, transportation or distribution activities and capital expenditure plans of some of the Company's clients due to, among other reasons, the perception that a pandemic, war or other similarly disruptive international crisis may have lasting impacts on the consumption of oil, gas, and other commodities, could have a negative effect on the frequency, number and size of the projects for which the Company would bid (For greater detail, see "Risk Factors - Force Majeure Events" herein.).

-Given the volatility of world oil, natural gas, and commodity prices, a sustained period of low prices on a going forward basis for any reason may result in material differences in previously projected resource development projects.
+Given the volatility of world oil, natural gas and commodity prices, a sustained period of low prices on a going forward basis for any reason may result in material differences in previously projected resource development projects.
 Postponements or cancellations of investment in existing and new projects could have an adverse impact on Aecon's business and financial condition.

-5. Risks Related to Climate Change
+6. Risks Related to Climate Change